Bananasplit4327/Robotics-Team-3/README.md

 ## Robot name: Kabosu

 ## Mobile Robot with a purpose for competition
-The purpose of our bot is to collect rings which are placed on goalpostes, steal mobile goalposts, and climb the center tower to place a ring at the very top.

 # Hayes| Team Leader/Head programmer/Strategist
   * Proficient in Python, and C; learning C++ and Kotlin